The Career Pivot: Beat Burnout With A Job That’s Right for You

 May 15, 2019

 Looking for a new job?
 You’re in the driver's seat.
-Unemployment is at a near 50-year low, and there are more than 20 million jobs available on LinkedIn right now.
+Unemployment is at a near 50-year low, and there are millions of jobs available on LinkedIn right now.
 However, nearly half of all professionals say they don’t know what their career path should look like.
 If you’re not satisfied with where you are today, or not sure which way you should be steering, it could be time to take inventory of what you want professionally and make a switch.

 Perhaps you’re looking to change the type of work you’re doing: we recently found that the majority of millennials would choose to work even if they didn’t have to, but only 12% would miss the actual work they are doing if they started a new position.
 Or, maybe you’re overwhelmed with too much on your plate: our latest research shows that nearly all millennials (97%) report feeling burned out and that 70% even plug in while on vacation.